jeff-eng/Finding-Primes-iOS-App/README.md

 * Apple also advises to not abbreviate the names of things and to spell them out, even if they're long.

 ## Attributions:
-* Udemy 'The Complete iOS 9 Developer Course' Guessing Game tutorial by Rob Percival
+* Udemy 'The Complete iOS 9 Developer Course' Finding Primes App tutorial by Rob Percival
 * ['Display An Alert View Tutorial' @ www.ioscreator.com](http://www.ioscreator.com/tutorials/display-an-alert-view-in-ios8-with-swift)